-Originally serving as the home of Napoleon Bonaparte’s sister, the villas are now converted into museums.
-They now include among others a museum of musical instruments as well as an archaeological museum.
+Initially serving as the home of Napoleon Bonaparte’s sister, the villas are now museums.
+They now include, among others, a museum of musical instruments as well as an archaeological museum.
 In your free time, spare some time and explore these historical gems that the museums have on offer.

 Enjoy the Carnival of Viareggio

 The city of Viareggio does hold carnivals every quite often.
-The carnival is held in January and February each year.
+The festival is held in January and February each year.
 It is a time of joy, happiness, fun, pomp, and color.
-Viareggio’s carnival is considered one of Europe’s greatest.
+Viareggio’s carnival is considered one of Europe’s most celebrated.

 As such, you certainly would not wish to miss out on it at all.
-You may wish to plan your trip to the Italian Riviera appropriately in order to take advantage of the carnival.
+You may want to plan your trip to the Italian Riviera appropriately to take advantage of the carnival.

 10 Days in the Italian Riviera: Day X – Livorno

 Livorno is your last leg in the Italian Riviera visit.
 It is at the extreme southeastern tip of the region.
 It is almost directly opposite Sanremo.
 The city mainly provides opportunities for relaxation and dining.

 Translated into ‘the Monument of the Four Moors,’ the Monumento Dei Quattro Mori is an iconic bronze and marble statue.
 The statue was erected in 1626 to pay tribute to Ferdinand I of Tuscany, over his victory over the Ottomans.